Worldwide Locations:

 Documentation:

-Establishing a sole proprietorship requires the submission of various documents, including proof of identity, a business name registration, and any relevant licenses or permits for the business activity.
+Setting up a sole proprietorship requires providing proof of identity, registering a business name, and obtaining any sector-specific licenses or permits needed for the intended business activity.

 Register a Company in Egypt